45 Easy ways to relax in your room

 33. Hold somebody’s hand

-A lovely way to release the love hormone oxytocin.
-You don’t have to be in love with the person – just find a friend to interlace your fingers with and you’ll feel more relaxed.
+If you're living with others throughout the coronavirus situation, this is a lovely way to release the love hormone oxytocin.
+You don’t have to be in love with the person – just interlace your fingers with a friend or family member that you live with and you’ll feel more relaxed.

 34. Have a laugh